mars0i/bali/README.md

 ====

 Simulations building on ideas from Lansing and Kremer's simulations of Balinese irrigation water management.

 See:

-Articles listed on Lansing's site [www.slansing.org](www.slansing.org).
-Some are available as PDFs there.

 Stephen Lansing, *Priests and Programmers: Technologies of Power in the Engineered Landscape of Bali*.
 Princeton University Press, 1991.
 Revised